Deer break through retirement apartment window, woman inside

 Two of the deer had to be tranquilized and removed from the apartment, said Chief Corral.
 They were taken outside where they recovered and ran away.
 The third deer jumped back through the window and ran away.

-The inside of the apartment was damage by the deer.
+The inside of the apartment was damaged by the deer.
 Nobody was injured.

+The Adams Woodcrest Retirement Community said something like this has never happened, and they hope it never does agian.

+“It has not happened before, so it was unusual.
+We have some beautiful views on our campus and we do have a forrest in the background, and although it’s not unusal to see a deer, it is unusal for them to jump through a window.”
+Susan Sefton, Director of Community Outreach, said.